 To allow time to prepare and mature

-Sometimes it’s easy to forget college graduates are still in the early phase of their lives.
-They may need to grow as adults before they’re ready for medical school.
-This was certainly true for Dr. Edward Haas, a Psychiatrist and founder of the Institute for Transformative Parenting.
-Prior to completing his medical school applications, he encountered some struggles while working as an attendant in the ER.
+Taking time to grow as an adult before entering medical school was critical for Dr. Edward Haas, a psychiatrist and founder of the Institute for Transformative Parenting.
+Prior to completing his medical school applications, he found himself occasionally passing out while assisting with procedures as an attendant in the ER.

-In the years that followed, he gained experience as a stock broker, financial analyst, computer programmer and consultant, and an outreach worker helping with HIV prevention.
-After all that experience, he set his sights on medicine again.
+In the years that followed, he gained experience as a stockbroker, financial analyst, computer programmer and consultant, and an outreach worker helping with HIV prevention before setting his sights on medicine again.
 “I felt I was ready to confront my fears and try once again to be a doctor,” Dr. Haas says.

-Dr. Haas completed a post-baccalaureate program to prepare for the MCAT and applications, completed medical school, and eventually opened up his own psychiatry practice.
+Dr. Haas completed a post-baccalaureate program to prepare for the MCAT and the application process, completed medical school, and eventually opened up his own psychiatry practice.
 He believes taking all of those pit stops ended up being an asset.

 “Having experienced life outside the academic rat race, you have perspective on your patients as being like yourself,” Dr. Haas explains.
 “This helps immeasurably with building trust and empathy.”